CROSSFIT KIDS & TEENS

 We take pride in coaching safely & effectively, whilst enjoying the fun, variety, & camaraderie unique to CrossFit

-With Kids we aim to create an excitement about exercising, by keeping things fun & focusing on achievement.
+With Kids and Teens, we aim to create an excitement about exercising, by keeping things fun & focusing on achievement.

-With Teens we keep it fun, while encouraging consistency & focus in training, to facilitate athletic advance in any arena
+We encourage consistency & focus in training, along with healthy eating habits, to facilitate athletic advance in any sport.

 We take pride in coaching safely & effectively, whilst enjoying the fun, variety, & camaraderie unique to CrossFit

-With Kids we aim to create an excitement about exercising, by keeping things fun & focusing on achievement.
+With Kids and Teens, we aim to create an excitement about exercising, by keeping things fun & focusing on achievement.

-With Teens we keep it fun, while encouraging consistency & focus in training, to facilitate athletic advance in any arena
+We encourage consistency & focus in training, along with healthy eating habits, to facilitate athletic advance in any sport.

 TEENS CLASSES